 Specimens obtained during the study will be stored in the principal investigator's laboratory and may be used in future research.
-For example, from time to time, new laboratory tests and procedures are developed that could be used to better understand the human body during metabolism studies.
+For example, from time to time, new laboratory tests and procedures are developed that could use better understanding of the human body during metabolism studies.

 The extra muscle tissue/blood left over after the initial research study tests are done will be stored and used in future research.
+Samples will be kept for a maximum of 10 years and then destroyed.
 The samples will be used to look at muscle growth related pathways.
 DNA will not be stored and no genetic testing will be done.
 Any future research will not involve additional specimens being taken or require any extra involvement from subjects.
 We will not need to contact the subjects again.
-The specimens will be labeled with a code number and will not directly identify any of the subjects who partake in the study.
+The specimens will be labeled with a code number and will not directly link any of the subjects who partake in the study.